 Off We Go Again – Winter 2022-2023

-When we left on October 1st, it was a rainy day due to the remnants of Ian hitting the New England area.
-Because the rain was supposed to get heavy mid morning, we left earlier than we had planned, around 9:00 a.m. which luckily allowed us to drive out of the rain.
+Due to the remnants of Ian hitting the New England area it was raining when we departed on Saturday October 1st.
+Because the rain was supposed to get heavy mid morning, we left earlier than we had planned, around 9:00 a.m. which as it turned out, allowed us to drive out of the rain.

 Our first stop would be at Arrowhead Marina and RV Park in Schenectady so we could visit Rob’s Dad.
 Pretty ride along the Mass Pike with all of the leaves changing color.
 Arriving a little before 1 p.m., we were surprised to see that they were in the process of removing the docks from the water.
 In the office, Wendy (owner) assigned us to pull thru site #48 but when we navigated to that site, there was a truck parked on it.
 Brad (owner) came walking over and said that he had parked there because of the pot luck they were having for all of the people who had helped them remove the docks.
 He told us to choose either site #49 or #50.
 We picked site #50.